TOSCA

 The Infrastructure Manager supports the definition of Cloud topologies using OASIS TOSCA Simple Profile in YAML Version 1.0.

-The TOSCA support has been developed under de framework of the INDIGO DataCloud EU project.
-You can see some input examples at https://github.com/indigo-dc/tosca-types/tree/master/examples.
+The TOSCA support was developed under the framework of the INDIGO DataCloud EU project.
+You can see some input examples at https://github.com/grycap/tosca/tree/main/templates.

 Basic example